syncfusion-content/maui-docs/MAUI/DateTimePicker/getting-started.md

 ---
 layout: post
-title: Getting started with MAUI DateTimePicker control | Syncfusion
+title: Getting started with .NET MAUI Date Time Picker control | Syncfusion
-description: Learn here all about getting started with Syncfusion .NET MAUI DateTimePicker (SfDateTimePicker) control and its basic features.
+description: Learn here all about getting started with Syncfusion .NET MAUI Date Time Picker (SfDateTimePicker) control and its basic features.
 platform: maui
 control: SfDateTimePicker
 documentation: ug
 ---

-# Getting started with .NET MAUI DateTimePicker (SfDateTimePicker)
+# Getting started with .NET MAUI Date Time Picker (SfDateTimePicker)
-This section explains how to add the DateTimePicker control.
-This section covers only the basic features needed to get started with Syncfusion DateTimePicker.
+This section explains how to add the Date Time Picker control.
+This section covers only the basic features needed to get started with Syncfusion Date Time Picker.

-## Creating an application using the .NET MAUI DateTimePicker
+## Creating an application using the .NET MAUI Date Time Picker

 1. Create a new .NET MAUI application in Visual Studio.